-Some blood tests give more useful results if you fast before the sample is taken.
-The vitamins, minerals, fats, carbohydrates, and proteins that make up all food and drinks can affect blood-level readings, clouding the results of your test.
+Some blood tests give more useful results if the patient fasts before their test.

+Vitamins, minerals, fats, carbohydrates, and proteins make up all food and drinks.
+If you eat before your blood test, these can cloud your test results and affect your blood-level readings.